jrodeiro5/aterges/docs/email-templates/README.md

 ---

-**Your users will experience a premium, accessible email journey that adapts to their preferences and works beautifully across all devices!** 🎉
+**Your users will experience a premium, branded email journey that perfectly matches your web application!** 🎉

-The templates provide the same professional quality as your web application, ensuring brand consistency and user satisfaction from the very first interaction.
+The templates provide the same professional quality and design consistency as your main product, ensuring users recognize and trust your communications from the very first interaction.

+### **🎯 Perfect Brand Consistency:**
+- ✅ Same Geist fonts as your web app
+- ✅ Same logo treatment as your web app
+- ✅ Same color system as your web app
+- ✅ Same professional quality as your web app

+**Your email templates are now indistinguishable in quality from your main application!** 🚀